mkingsnorth/quad_maker_docs/docs/index.rst

   .. image:: _static/images/fill_quads.gif
      :alt: Fill Quads

 Quad Maker is a set of Blender edit mode tools for 3D modelers that enables quick and efficient retopologizing of existing objects into quads.
-These tools are designed to work with each other to provide a faster retopology workflow than Blender's default, while seamlessly integrating with Blender's existing toolset.
+These tools are designed to work with each other to provide a faster retopology workflow than Blender's default, while integrating with Blender's existing toolset.

 Inspired by tools such as Maya's Quad Draw, Quad Maker aims to provide a similar experience for Blender users.